By Karen Carter | Posted on April 19, 2018 10:21 AM

-Farinelli and the King recouped its investment on Broadway, marking a great success for this play by Claire van Kampen starring Mark Rylance.
+Farinelli and the King Recouped its Investment on Broadway, Marking a Great Success for this Play by Claire van Kampen Starring Mark Rylance.

 Farinelli and the King is a play written by and with music arranged by Claire van Kampen, who is married to beloved star of stage, and more recently screen, Mark Rylance (Jerusalem, La Bête, Boeing-Boeing).
-In this case, Rylance starred in Farinelli and the King as King Philippe V, with a cast that also included Sam Crane as the opera star Farinelli, Iestyn Davies as the singing voice of Farinelli, Huss Garbiya as Dr. José Cervi, Melody Grove as Isabella Farnese, James Hall as a singer, Lucas Hall as Jethro and Miguel, Colin Hurley as John Rich, and Edward Peel as Don Sebastian de la Cuadra.
+Rylance starred in Farinelli and the King as King Philippe V, alongside Sam Crane as the opera star Farinelli, Iestyn Davies as the singing voice of Farinelli, Huss Garbiya as Dr. José Cervi, Melody Grove as Isabella Farnese, James Hall as a singer, Lucas Hall as Jethro and Miguel, Colin Hurley as John Rich, and Edward Peel as Don Sebastian de la Cuadra.
 The play was directed by John Dove, and the musical director was Robert Howarth.

 Farinelli and the King is a Financial WinDespite the odds against this show, the producers announced that it recouped its full capitalization by the end of the run.
 For this show to work monetarily, everything had to go right, and it did.
-The lead producer Sonia Friedman has been giving American audiences the gift of Mark Rylance for years now, and his success at the Tony Awards allowed him to break into Hollywood, with roles in such films as Bridge of Spies and The BFG.
-This recent screen success, coupled with his continually growing fanbase of devoted Broadway theatregoers, allowed Mark Rylance to grow organically into a real box office name.
+The lead producer Sonia Friedman has been giving American audiences the gift of Rylance for years, and his success at the Tony Awards allowed him to break into Hollywood, with roles in such films as Bridge of Spies and The BFG.
+This recent screen success, coupled with his continually growing fan base of devoted Broadway theatregoers, allowed Rylance to grow organically into a real box office name.

-Recoupment Despite Low-Cost Accessible Ticket PolicyOver the course of the show’s limited engagement on Broadway, it brought in a total box office gross of $12,193,852.
-While the show’s budget was not disclosed, it was likely in the range of $2 to $3 million.
+Recoupment Despite Low-Cost Accessible Ticket PolicyOver the course of the show’s limited engagement, it brought in a total box office gross of $12,193,852.
+The show’s budget was not disclosed but was likely in the range of $2 to $3 million.
 Still, there are substantial operating costs each week, including theatre rental, actor and crew salaries, and marketing expenses.
 As such, the show only managed to recoup near the end of the run.
-A previously announced recoupment of a play this season was John Leguizamo’s one-man show Latin History for Morons, which most likely had much lower running costs, due to its smaller cast of one, as well as its lower cost design and musical elements.
+A previously announced recoupment of a play this season was John Leguizamo’s one-man show Latin History for Morons, which most likely had much lower running costs, due to its cast of one, as well as its lower cost design and musical elements.